 This is a unique history and critical thinking class for home school students that teaches classical history through games, analysis of history, research, and the Socratic discussion.
 Students first learn the tools of the historian then apply them to the subject content.
 Students will read primary sources and history texts and engage in the Socratic discussion.
-As the meaning of history is open to debate, our course shows students how to use logic and the search for truth to find the best interpretation of historical events.
+Our course shows students how to use logic and how to search for the truth in history while presenting materials that affirm the best of Western Civilization.

 History Content: Students will learn the independent and critical thinking skills specific to the study of history.
 They will apply these skills to the open-ended, analytical questions in the following topics: 1.
 The Fall of the Roman Empire 2.
 Islamic Civilization 3.
 Medieval China 4.
 Medieval Africa 5.
 Medieval Japan 6.
 Medieval Europe 7.
 Civilizations of the Americas 8.
 The Renaissance 9.
 The Reformation 10.
 The Scientific Revolution 11.
 The Age of Exploration